Table Of Contents:

 - The neutrophils, which are a type of white blood cells, are present near your vaginal area, and can result in the yellowish color that you may see in your vaginal discharge.

 - Once your infection turns severe, the yellowish tint from the vaginal discharge may turn into a yellowish and greenish mixed color and then to an outright green vaginal discharge.
-Once the yellow vaginal discharge turns to green, it means the infection has reached a chronic state.

 - Sometimes, you may notice a yellowish discharge on your underwear after you have taken it off.
 In some cases, the discharge from your vagina was most likely white, but it has the possibility of turning into yellow once it comes in contact with air and becomes dry.

 - The yellow discharge during pregnancy could also be due to an infection known as bacterial vaginosis.
 It is also referred to as vaginal bacteriosis and is one of the most common infections in the vaginal area in women who are in a fertile age.
 While the condition mostly develops after having sexual relations, it is not categorized as a sexually transmitted infection, or STI.
-Make sure you speak to your doctor about it, especially if you are still sexually active during your pregnancy.

 2. Green Vaginal Discharge During Pregnancy: